CoherentLabs/Gameface-UI/gf-ui-components/Basic/State/README.md

 | `name` | `string` | `Required` | Specifies the name of the state to be matched. |

 ### `State` Methods

+You can access the state methods via the `ref` of the `State` component or through the `states` object.
+You can see more in the guide about how to use them.

 | Method | Parameters | Return Value | Description |
 |---|---|---|---|
 | `changeState` | `value`: string \| ((prevState: string) => string) | `void` | Changes the state of the `State` component.
 You can pass a string value directly or a function that has the previous state as argument and returns the new state as a string. |